 In March of 2013 we offered up some advice on detecting appraisals of questionable quality.
 We’d like to refresh that since we’ve now got a an example.
 The lawyers require me to state that the following is an ‘opinion only‘ and should be taken as a list of things we think should be in a quality appraisal.

 At Premier we use a nationally known independent lab to appraise our merchandise because we want you to feel comfortable with what you’re buying.
 You’ll see why shortly.

 In the appraisal scan below we’re going to highlight some areas of concern.
 Before we get to the technical problems however let me highlight this: Google the appraiser.
 If you can’t find the lab or company then you should be immediately suspect.

 Item 1: Clarity Enhanced Diamond.
 Fracture filling is a process by which low quality diamonds are resin injected to make them more transparent (and therefore easier to sell).
 Disclosure is a big part of this process and tucking the statement away from the rest of the grading details is dubious at best.
-Hiding it at the very bottom of a report is nearly as bad.

 Item 3: The comments field down below says ‘set in 14K ring’.
 Really?
 What kind of ring?
 How much does it weigh?
 It should say something like “One ladies 14K white gold solitaire engagement ring, 4 prong set in a high polish band weighing 3.2 grams”

 Item 4: So, who exactly appraised this?
 There’s a signature but no typed name, credentials or anything?